Coastal Research and Education Society of Long Island

 Mike McKenna

-Mike Mc Kenna was the systems and database coordinator for Eastern Suffolk BOCES and had been working on developing applications in the educational industry for over 36 years.
+Mike Mc Kenna is a recently retired systems and database coordinator for Eastern Suffolk BOCES and had been working on developing software applications in the educational industry for over 40 years.
 Mike has always had a passion for marine life since he was a child and spends most of his free time volunteering for CRESLI.
-While at the Riverhead Foundation over the past 18 years has assisted in the rehab and the successful release of hundreds of seals and sea turtles back out in to the wild.
+Volunteered for the Riverhead Foundation for 18+ years assisting in the rehab and the successful release of hundreds of seals and sea turtles back out in to the wild.
 As well as a number of dolphins and porpoises including the first Risso’s dolphin to be successfully released back in to the wild in North America.
-While at CRESLI, he has been a whale watch naturalist, and assisted in data collecting on whale watches and seal walks for the past 12 years and currently a member of the board of directors at CRESLI representing volunteers.
+While at CRESLI, he has been a whale watch naturalist, and assisted in data collecting on whale watches and seal walks for the past 13 years and currently a member of the board of directors at CRESLI representing volunteers.

 Douglas Schmid